kevinwang27/cs51b-site/docs/projects/1-convergence.md

 ## Introduction

 Welcome to the first project of CS 51B!
-In this project, you will use what you learned from the Frontend Masters Bootcamp to build a browser-based multiplayer word game called Convergence.
+In this project, you will use what you learned from the Frontend Masters Bootcamp to build a browser-based multiplayer word game called **Convergence**.
 We have provided the backend of this app; you will create the frontend.

 By the end of this project, you should have a fully functional game that users can play.
 You will even be able to deploy the app if you choose to make it accessible for everyone online!